Tylan 200 Injection — a versatile,

 Tylan 200 Injection comes ready to use and does not require mixing, reconstitution or refrigeration and is supplied in 100 mL, 250 mL, and 500 mL vials.
 It can be stored at 72°F or below.

-FOR BEEF CATTLE AND NON-LACTATING DAIRY CATTLE: Inject intramuscularly 8 mg per pound of body weight one time daily (1 mL per 25 pounds).
+Inject intramuscularly 8 mg/lb one time daily.
 Treatment should be continued 24 hours following remission of disease signs, not to exceed 5 days.
 Do not inject more than 10 mL per site.